khval/AmosKittens/commandsAmal.md

   (it returns the height of the current context).
   Do not confuse this with the YS command.

+ **AUtotest**

+ Autotest in Amos Kittens is granties to run every time.

+ (in AmosPro the autotest is not run the first time, it does not say so in the manual, so its a bug in AmosPro)

  **On**

   The command that should reenable main amal program from autotest after a Wait command.